 Rich in history, every corner of town has a story to tell – follow the Castle to Cathedral to Cashmere trail and uncover the town’s history with your mobile phone.
 Start at Lady Hill on the west end, crowned by the Duke of Gordon monument.
 On rare occasions you can climb the 150 steps to the top for an incredible panorama of the town and study what remains of Elgin Castle – destroyed in 1314 after the Battle of Bannockburn.

 End the trail on the banks of the River Lossie where you will find yourself at Johnstons of Elgin – one of the world’s leading cashmere manufacturers.
 The Johnstons Mill Tour is a highlight of any trip to Elgin and Weavers Restaurant offers a wide range of options for all tastes, almost all of it locally produced or sourced.

 Make sure to visit the ruins of the imposing Cathedral.
 The Cathedral (also known as the Lantern of the North) and Spynie Castle (located halfway between here and Lossiemouth) are both maintained by Historic Environment Scotland.

-Take a wander through Cooper Park where you can stop at the Visitor Information Centre in the Library and pick up a map.
-Next to the library you can head over the bridge to Elgin Museum where the last privately maintained public museum in Scotland is situated.
+Take a wander through Cooper Park where you can stop at the Visitor Information Centre in the Library and Heritage Centre and pick up a map.
+Next to the library you can head over the footbridge and turn left (east) to Elgin Museum, Scotland’s continuously independent museum, built in 1842.